inmanta/inmanta-core/docs/language.rst

     # containing the {{ and \n
     motd = r"Welcome to {{hostname}}\n"

 String formatting
 -----------------

-A syntax similar to python's `f-strings <https://peps.python.org/pep-3101/>`_ can be used for string formatting.
+An alternative syntax similar to python's `f-strings <https://peps.python.org/pep-3101/>`_ can be used for string formatting.

+Formatting strings

 .. code-block:: inmanta